devvyou/MediumC/README.md

         - 2 create an .env file fill all the variables
         - 3 npm run dev
         - go in the URL of your browser and type: localhost:3000

+Do you need a Website to increase your

+enters, or maybe increase the speed of your website, get in touch with me 🚀